Dec 10, 2018

 Gunwallace - http://www.virtuallycomics.com

-Tantz Aerine - http://www.theduckwebcomics.com/user/Tantz_Aerine/
+Tantz Aerine - https://www.theduckwebcomics.com/user/Tantz_Aerine/

-kawaiidaigakusei - http://www.theduckwebcomics.com/user/kawaiidaigakusei/
+kawaiidaigakusei - https://www.theduckwebcomics.com/user/kawaiidaigakusei/

-Banes - http://www.theduckwebcomics.com/user/banes
+Banes - https://www.theduckwebcomics.com/user/banes

-Ozoneocean - http://www.theduckwebcomics.com/user/ozoneocean
+Ozoneocean - https://www.theduckwebcomics.com/user/ozoneocean

 Nov 25, 2018